 - Pushing the head into the ground with the chest up to create a thoracic extension

-- And so much more that we’ll cover in our upcoming book
+- And so much more we’ll cover in the Caveman Mobility Program

-Note: This is not something everyone can nor should do, and there are progressions to it.
+Note: This is not something everyone can or should do, and there are progressions to it.

 From there I move into a bowing position with the knees coming wider, pushing the hips toward the ground and hands as far out as possible.
-Focus is on the shoulders and adductors here.
+The focus is on the shoulders and adductors here.